Azure/run-sqlpackage-action/README.md

 ## When to use it

 Use `run-sqlpackage` GitHub action to implement CI/CD workflows that automate the evolution of the schema in a database running on Azure.
-It provides tools to validate changes, detect data integration errors, data loss issues and perform changes in target databases accross different environments.
+It provides tools to validate changes, detect data integration errors, data loss issues and perform changes in target databases across different environments.

 ## About database projects